-A student may be removed from the residence halls at any time if his or her action jeopardizes the rights or safety of themselves or others.
-A student has the right to a hearing following the removal.
+A student may be removed from the residence halls at any time if their own action jeopardizes the rights or safety of themselves or others.
+A student has the right to a hearing under the procedures set forth in section III above following the removal.

 The residence hall staff is responsible for helping to create a secure atmosphere conducive to studying, socializing and learning to live with other individuals.
 Each resident is expected to respond appropriately to requests from staff and fellow residents concerning behavior that disrupts this secure atmosphere.
 The refusal to obey the reasonable request of a University staff member acting within the scope of his or her authority under circumstances where such refusal interferes with the regular and proper performance of that staff person's duties is considered a serious violation and may result in disciplinary action.

 Additionally, threats toward and/or physical contact with a residence hall staff member in the performance of their duties are considered serious violations which may result in immediate removal from the residence hall.
-A student has the right to a hearing following the removal.
+A student has the right to a hearing under the procedures set forth in section III above following the removal.

 When students check into their residence hall room, they receive their room key and a Room Condition Report describing the condition of their room.
 If the resident finds any other damages, they must be reported to the Resident Assistant within the first week of living in the room.
 Additional damages will be billed to the student's Drake account.
 Residents are responsible for their entire room.
 Any damage to the room will be split equally between the residents of that room unless an agreement is made with the hall staff at checkout.